StuartSmith/VueJS-Samples/vuetodo/README.md

 Since this is a Mock API, creating more than one todo will cause an error where multiple todos with the same ID will be added to the list of todos.

 ### JSON Place Holder
 JSON place holder is a great way for one to get's one feet web calling external web services with out having to develop them.
-These web service are mock web services where no new true data is added to them, they just act like a remote web service.
+These web service are mock web services where no new true data is added to them through there web APIs.

 The documentation for JSON Place holder Mock API can be found in the following folder...